bman511/tour-de-awesome-/README.md

 # tour-de-awesome-
 Visualizing data from the 2018 Tour de France

 The Tour de France is the world's third most-watched sporting event, behind only the Summer Olympic Games and the FIFA World Cup.
-It's a captivating and colourful view into the complexities of the sport and the countryside of France, and makes for compelling viewing.
+It's a captivating and colourful view into the complexities of the sport and the countryside of France and makes for compelling viewing.
 But when the race is over, does the excitement have to end?

 We set out to visualize the progress of the Tour de France, the players, and the key points through several dynamic visualization methods, utilizing MySQL, Python, Flask, Javascript, and a number of Javascript libraries including D3, Plotly.js, JQuery, Leaflet and Colors.js.
 Bootstrap and the Bootswatch Lux style were used for styling.
 Banner photo credit Getty Images.